-The body of the text is from the author I list on my pages as found in the "Source TWO" link at the end of this introduction section.
+The body of the text is from the author I list on my pages as found in the "Source One" link at the end of this introduction section.

 The question is, after so much time appearing in its original form on the net, why was the page content suddenly out of nowhere simply removed or deleted?

 If the author so listed simply changed his mind regarding what he wrote and just decided to delete the contents that is his privilege.
 In my opinion I feel what he wrote has merit and that is why I cited it in the first place.
 If it has merit, why the need for deletion?
 It may be I am part of the problem.
 Often, when I link to someone's page that is more-or-less a personal page and not a research or educational page, and the author can be reached personally via email or on a blog, after I link to it from one of my pages, they get inundated to the point they just make themselves unavailable or delete the page.

 You will notice in the context of text are a number of three letter initials such as "SLI," "SEI," "SLE," etc. Those initials refer to what are called Psychological Type Profiles.
 There meaning can be found by going to page so linked.

 SOURCE TWO (click About Me)

 Since the time I "saved" the aforementioned page and put it online (below) the author has contacted me via email thanking me for saving the page and any contents thereof with no request on his part to remove it or take it down.
 Typically I would have put his letter up on Getting Letters and Emails page, but, in that Google searches in the past on him has indicated that it appears he wishes to remain anonymous I will just let it go at that.
 His page follows: